masrad/ALFRED/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Roadmap
-* Use a library such as pyttsx3 to handle text to speech locally, as AWS incurs cost
+* Use a library such as pyttsx3 to handle text to speech locally, as AWS incurs cost - UPDATE: This change is implemented in the "pyttsx3" branch
 * Implement custom wake word recognition to prompt
 * Release as a Windows service
 * Implement support for llama.cpp api to run entirely locally using GPT4All, Vicuna and Koala among others